leichak/dawproject/README.md

 - Bitwig Studio 5.0.9
 - PreSonus Studio One 6.5

-Feel free to contribute to add support for more DAWs.
+Feel free to contribute to adding support for more DAWs.

-Progress tasks:

-- employ quick_xml with serde as deserialisation mechanism
+## To-Do List
+[x] Reflect all structures in files and appropriate mods.
+[ ] Implement XML deserialization using serde.